hyesu-jang/PhaRaO_gtsam/README.md

-# PhaRaO with GTSAM
+# PhaRaO (w/ GTSAM)

 This repo reproduces the code for the paper [PhaRaO: Direct Radar Odometry using Phase Correlation.](https://rpm.snu.ac.kr/publications/yspark-2020-icra.pdf)

-In the paper, the original PhaRaO is based on ISAM, however, we adapted the code using ISAM2 in GTSAM
+Although the original paper is based on iSAM, this release integrate the code with gtSAM.

 ## Prerequisite